-A Wetland is a discrete area of vegetated wetland habitat that contains one or more CRAM Assessment Areas (AA).
-A Wetland may be the same size as an AA or larger than multiple AAs, but it is never smaller than an AA.
-The boundaries of a Wetland can be determined from the existing State Wetland Inventory, an existing Jurisdictional Delineation (JD), or by applying the State Inventory mapping rules or JD manual (USACE 1987).
-A JD is especially useful for determining the boundaries of a Wetland when assessing impacted sites or mitigation sites as defined under Section 404 of the US Clean Water Act.
+The approximate boundaries of a wetland can be determined from the State Wetland Inventory, NWI, an existing Jurisdictional Delineation (JD), by using the State Inventory or NWI mapping methods, or by using the JD manual (USACE 1987).
+A JD is especially useful for determining the boundaries of a wetland when assessing impacted sites or mitigation sites as defined under Section 404 of the US Clean Water Act.
+When using the State Inventory, NWI, or the JD manual to identify a wetland, it is important to limit the wetland to the vegetated area, as described above.